Duxter7/GA-English-Notes/IT English 10 (A2+).md

 **Would** you **mind** **closing** the door?

 I wouldn't mind having breakfast
-I love not doing anything in the evengi
+I love not doing anything in the evenings = I love doing nothing in the evenings